amogilev/ide-lang-locker/README.md

 I. At first, lang-locker.dll needs to be built.
 Do the following actions:
 - Download and install "Microsoft Visual Studio Express 2013 for Windows Desktop" if needed;
 - Download and install JDK if needed;
-- Set %JAVA_HOME% environment vraiable to point the JDK installation folder;
+- Set %JAVA_HOME% environment variable to point the JDK installation folder;
 - Run Visual Studio and load lang-locker-dll solution;
 - Select preferred configuration (Debug or Release) and optionally modify build options (e.g. you may prefer to use standalone Runtime DLLs to make lang-locker.dll smaller - this is fine